bkpathak/bkpathak.github.io/_posts/2015-5-16-sparkshuffle.md

 #### Background

 The Spark has bottleneck on the shuffling while running jobs with non-trivial number of mappers and reducer.
-There has been lots of improvent in recent release on shuffling like consolidate file and sort-shuffling from version 1.1+.
+There has been lots of improvement in recent release on shuffling like consolidate file and sort-shuffling from version 1.1+.
 We have done experiment with the different configuration parameters available in spark to see the performance of the spark on peak load for our cluster.

 #### Cluster Configuration
  The cluster is Cloudera Enterprise Data Hub Edition Trial 5.3.1 with Spark 1.2.0 and Hadoop 2.5.0 .The following is the container configuration for  the cluster:

 * `yarn.scheduler.minimum-allocation-mb = 1GB` , minimum container size
-* `yarn.scheduler.maximum-allocation-mb = 4GB` , maximum conatainer size
+* `yarn.scheduler.maximum-allocation-mb = 4GB` , maximum container size
 * `yarn.scheduler.minimum-allocation-vcores = 1`, minimum cores for container
 * `yarn.scheduler.maximum-allocation-vcores = 4,`, maximum cores for container
 * `yarn.nodemanager.resource.manager.memory-mb = 14GB`, amount of physical memory that can be allocated to containers